nutjob-laboratories/erk/README.md

 ## Can I use **Erk** to chat on IRC?

 Yes!
 Most basic functionality is done, and it's ready for most IRC stuff.
-Some things that are not complete, but will be soon:

-* Plugins